-OpenPrescribing.net, EBM DataLab, University of Oxford, 2020.
+\OpenPrescribing.net, EBM DataLab, University of Oxford, 2020.
 Accessed August 2020 with thanks to W Dale.
-The possible savings if all GP practices prescribed like Norwood Table contains rounded numbers

 The calculations that underpin figure 5 on prescribing costs.
 A detail.

 Southport and Formby average spend on drugs for diabetes per patient for the year ending April first 2020 was £10.13